Great Lake Warriors

 Great Lake Warriors is an American and Canadian reality television series on History that premiered on July 19, 2012.

 Premise

 The show follows the lives of a number of tugboat sailors in the Great Lakes region.
-The show features Calumet Fleeting, Heritage Marine, and Thunder Bay Tug Services.
+The show features Calumet River Fleeting, Selvick Marine Towing, Heritage Marine, and Thunder Bay Tug Services.
 The companies are located in Duluth, Minnesota, South Chicago, Illinois, and Thunder Bay, Ontario, respectively.